Explore the Google BigQuery SQL syntax, functions, and key benefits of utilizing it in further sections. Let’s get started.

 Key Benefits of Google BigQuery SQL

-• BigQuery SQL assists organizations in extracting the most information from data through deep segmentation, marketing KPI research, and the discovery of unfair contractors in CPA (Cost per Action) networks.
+• Extracting the most information from data through deep segmentation, marketing KPI research, and the discovery of unfair contractors in CPA (Cost per Action) networks.

-• You can do advanced analysis with BigQuery SQL, such as user segmentation and determining your site’s best-performing audiences.
+• Advanced analysis with BigQuery SQL, such as user segmentation and determining your site’s best-performing audiences.

-• BigQuery SQL can be used in ROPO (Research Online, Purchase Offline) analysis.
+• Can be used in ROPO (Research Online, Purchase Offline) analysis.
 It aids in determining the impact of online campaigns on offline sales.

 Conclusion